enketo/enketo/README.md

 Since 2021, Enketo has been maintained by the [ODK team](https://getodk.org/about/team.html).
 The ODK team's goals have been to increase alignment with ODK Collect, improve error messages to help users get out of bad states and improve long-term maintainability by modernizing the code base, removing code duplication, and simplifying state mutation.

 > [!IMPORTANT]
 > The ODK team will transition out of being primary maintainers of Enketo by the end of 2024.
-We are currently [seeking new maintainers](https://github.com/enketo/enketo/issues/1316).
+Kobo will then take on primary maintainership.

 Please use the issues for discussion (but we will also continue to respond on the [ODK forum](https://forum.getodk.org/)).